Tetraodontiformes: Description

-Various bizarre forms are included here, all radical departures from the streamlined body plan typical of most fishes.
+Tetraodontiformes include a variety of body shapes, all radical departures from the streamlined body plan typical of most fishes.
 These forms range from nearly square or triangular (boxfishes), globose (pufferfishes) to laterally compressed (filefishes and triggerfishes).
 They range in size from Rudarius excelsus (a filefish), measuring just 2 cm in length, to the ocean sunfish, the largest of all bony fishes at up to 3 m in length and weighing over 2 tonnes.

 Most members of this order – except for the family Balistidae – are ostraciiform swimmers, meaning the body is rigid and incapable of lateral flexure.
 Because of this, they are slow-moving and rely on their pectoral, dorsal, anal, and caudal fins for propulsion rather than body undulation.
 However, movement is usually quite precise; dorsal and anal fins aid in manoeuvring and stabilizing.
 In most species, all fins are simple, small, and rounded, except for the pelvic fins which, if present, are fused and buried.
 Again, in most members, the gill plates are covered over with skin, the only gill opening a small slit above the pectoral fin.

 The tetraodontiform strategy seems to be defense at the expense of speed, with all species fortified with scales modified into strong plates or spines – or with tough, leathery skin (the filefishes and ocean sunfish).
 Another striking defensive attribute found in the pufferfishes and porcupinefishes is the ability to inflate their bodies to greatly increase their normal diameter; this is accomplished by sucking water into a diverticulum of the stomach.
 Many species of the Tetraodontidae, Triodontidae, and Diodontidae are further protected from predation by tetrodotoxin, a powerful neurotoxin concentrated in the animals' internal organs.